midweste/zfs-simple-backup-restore/README.md

 The tool organizes backups into "chains" (folders named `chain-YYYYMMDD`).
 Each chain contains a full snapshot and zero-or-more differential snapshots.
 The script supports:

+- Backup to files - suitable for network shares and non zfs backup destinations
 - Creating full and differential backups
 - Restoring from a chain (latest by default)
 - Pruning old chains